DOES THE THOUGHT OF BLACK FRIDAY UPSET YOU?

 Shopping free Saturday: 25th November

-Try to avoid the shops today, other than for essential food and household items.
+Now that you're beginning to relax, try to avoid the shops again today, other than for essential food and household items.
 Why not make a start on your Christmas cards?
 Have a look at www.christmasgiving.net/send-an-e-card for a selection of cards which might appeal to all those who would like to see less commercialisation of this season.
 Download your favourites for free (not forgetting to make a donation to your favourite card charity), then attach them to emails to friends and family, explaining what you're doing and why.

 And now start thinking about those different gift possibilities listed on 'Blank Friday'.
 Decide what you might give to whom - and maybe start making some of them!

 Advent Sunday: 26th November

 Once you decide how much to give to charity, go ahead and do it.
 Send a cheque or make an online donation to your chosen organisation or project.
 And if you're responsible for leading a service on this Sunday, have a look at the resources on this website and especially Gifts for a King.pdf for a possible format, together with suggestions for readings, prayers, music and a sermon or talk.

 CYBer ('catch your breath') Monday: 27th November